Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 - A land of darkness, as darkness itself; and of the shadow of death, without any order, and where the light is as darkness.
 (Job 10:22)

 • For jealousy is the rage of a man: therefore he will not spare in the day of vengeance.
 (Proverbs 6:34) Wrath is cruel, and anger is outrageous; but who is able to stand before envy?
-Or, jealousy; (Proverbs 27:4)
+Or, jealousy; (Proverbs 27:4) A sound heart is the life of the flesh: but envy the rottenness of the bones.
+(Proverbs 14:30)

 - Open rebuke is better than secret love.
 (Proverbs 27:5)